CollectionBuilder/cb-docs/docs/software/ruby_mac.md

 ## Install Homebrew
 You'll need to use Homebrew to install rbenv.
 To install Homebrew, follow these steps:
 - Open the [Homebrew](https://brew.sh/){:target="_blank" rel="noopener"} webpage in your browser.
-- Open your terminal by clicking `Command (⌘) + Spacebar`, typing `terminal` into the spotlight box that appears, and pressing "Enter".
+- Open your terminal by clicking "Command (⌘) + Spacebar", typing `terminal` into the spotlight box that appears, and pressing "Enter".
 - Locate and copy the script in the box underneath the text "Install Homebrew" on the [Homebrew](https://brew.sh/){:target="_blank" rel="noopener"} webpage.
 Paste this script you just copied into the terminal prompt and press "Enter".
 - The terminal will then prompt you to press "Enter" once more to continue the install.